Macrometacorp/docs/docs/search/views/create-search-views-nested.md

 title: Create a Search View with Nested Fields
 ---

-In the GDN console, you can only create search views for top-level fields.
 If you want to create search views for lower-level fields, you can use the GDN API with JSON.

 :::note